Florida’s ethics commission says Gillum may have broken law

-Florida's ethics commission says there is probable cause that former Democratic gubernatorial nominee Andrew Gillum violated the state's ethics law.
+A long-simmering ethics investigation of former Democratic gubernatorial nominee Andrew Gillum heated up Friday when a state ethics panel said there was probable cause that Gillum violated Florida's ethics law.

-Gillum attorney Barry Richard asserts that his client followed the law.
-He says Gillum would contest the ethics charges before an administrative judge.
+Gillum narrowly lost the governor's race to Republican Ron DeSantis last year.
+During the bitter contest, DeSantis pounded Gillum over the lengthy investigation that centered on trips he took to Costa Rica and New York City, including who paid for tickets to a Broadway showing of the popular musical "Hamilton."
+Gillum denied the allegations during the campaign, saying at one point "I don't need anybody handing me anything for free."

-A Tallahassee businessman filed a complaint against Gillum that alleged he did not pay for expenses related to trips to Costa Rica and New York City.
-The state's ethics investigation was separate but overlapped with an ongoing FBI investigation into city government.
+Barry Richard, who is representing Gillum in the investigation, said his client would contest the findings before an administrative judge.

 Digital Access For Only $0.99